Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on Twitter Connecting for Kids on Pinterest

 • Translation

-Anxiety issues and behavior challenges are some of the most common struggles families face during the holiday season.
-Even typically developing children can become overwhelmed with the change in routine, overwhelming sensory inputs and social demands placed upon them at this time of year.
-But for a child who already faces anxiety issues, struggles with behavior or who does not have the social skills to respond appropriately in a confusing environment, the challenges can be extremely hard.
+Anxiety, behavior and social skills challenges are some of the most common struggles families face during the holiday season.
+Even typically developing children can become overwhelmed!
+For children who already face anxiety issues, struggles with behavior, or social skills delays, the challenges keep building.

 Some of the most common challenges for families with children who struggle from anxiety issues, behavior or social skills delays are:

-• Connecting with Friends and Relatives (for example, being unable to respond appropriately when given attention by an unfamiliar family member)
+• Social Rules (for example, not responding appropriately when given attention by an unfamiliar family member)

-• Coping with Anxiety (for example, being able to deal with unplanned, spontaneous events or gatherings)
+• Coping with Anxiety (for example, not being able to deal with unplanned, spontaneous events or gatherings)

-• Dealing with Disappointment (for example, making a graceful thank you when receiving a gift that the child does not like)
+• Disappointment (for example, not saying thank you when receiving a gift that the child does not like)

-• Exercising Self Control (for example, being so excited that the child cannot calm down independently)
+• Self Control (for example, being so excited that the child cannot calm down independently)

 Don't Forget Sensory!